 Short-term, localized increases in turbidity are likely to occur during dredging activities.
 Turbidity would reduce the penetration of light in the water column.
 A small number of plants would be directly removed by the dredging action.
-However, the effects are anticipated to be discountable for several reasons:
+However, the effects are anticipated to be discountable for a number of reasons: